Do Go On - 334 - Pan Am Flight 73

 Thank you, Sophie, for that.

-I would call fun fact, but I don't have...
+fact, but I don't have...

-Well, it's a bit of fun.
+It's a bit of fun.

 Oh, thank goodness.

-And it's nice as well that she saw that at the time
+And it's nice as well that she saw that at the time and went,

-and went, oh, it's a bit of fun,
+oh, that's a bit of fun.

-and went, oh, you know, that's nice.
+oh, you know, that's nice.

-I like that.
+Yeah, I like that.

 I think so too.

-who are on the shout-out level or above.
+who are on the shoutout level or above.

-Bob, you normally come up with a bit of a game for this.
+Bob, you normally come up with a bit of a game for this?

 what is it for?

+Great.
 Fantastic.

 Do you mind if I thank a few people first?

-I'd love to thank firstly from Greensboro in North Carolina
+I'd love to thank firstly from Greensboro in North Carolina in the United States.

 Oh, that's a great name.

-So we're saying the award?
+What about the, so we're saying the award?

-Yeah, Brandy Broyhill Award for...
+Yeah, Brandy Broy Hill Award for.

-The Brandy Broyhill Award for Basketball Dunkery.
+The Brandy Broy Hill Award for Basketball Dunkery.

 Oh, nice.